Theme

 Why it is included here

-Google Skills is included because its source materials show how agent skills can package reusable knowledge around a large cloud and product ecosystem, making it useful for readers comparing the skills layer around modern agents.
+Use the project materials to inspect how agent skills can package reusable knowledge around a large cloud and product ecosystem.

 Source links